Configure Python web apps for IIS

 Django apps only: In the Django project's settings.py file, add your site URL domain or IP address to

 ALLOWED_HOSTSas shown below, replacing '126.96.36.199' with your URL or IP address, of course:

 # Change the URL or IP address to your specific site ALLOWED_HOSTS = ['188.8.131.52']

 Failure to add your URL to the array results in the error DisallowedHost at / Invalid HTTP_HOST header: '<site URL>'.
 You may need to add '<site URL>' to ALLOWED_HOSTS.

-Note that when the array is empty, Django automatically allows 'localhost' and '127.0.0.1', but adding your production URL removes those capabilities.
-For this reason you might want to maintain separate development and production copies of settings.py, or use environment variables to control the run time values.
+When the array is empty, Django automatically allows 'localhost' and '127.0.0.1', but adding your production URL removes those capabilities.
+For this reason, you might want to maintain separate development and production copies of settings.py, or use environment variables to control the runtime values.

 Deploy to IIS or a Windows VM